projectgus/hairless-midiserial/README.md

 # Libraries

-* [qextserialport](https://code.google.com/p/qextserialport/) is distributed as part of the source tree.
+* [qextserialport](https://code.google.com/p/qextserialport/) is hosted on github and is linked into the source tree as a git submodule.

 * [The RtMidi library](https://github.com/thestk/rtmidi) is hosted on github and is linked into the source tree as a git submodule.
-The `git submodule init` command is required to pull down RtMidi into a clean clone of the source.

 Both libraries are small so they compiled as source files directly into Hairless Bridge, not linked as libraries.